 Stress testing was first done on 2015-11-08.
-In mid November 2015, the ComboxDirMonitor was drastically modified to make it use the file Lock shared by the instances of NodeDirMonitor; the hunch was that this change in ComboxDirMonitor directly affected the performance of combox and therefore the results that were got from stress testing on 2015-11-08 would no longer be valid.
-Stress testing was again done on 2016-01-16; the results of this stress test are in sections 4.3.1 to 4.3.4, section 4.3.5 gives information about the tools used for stress testing, section 4.3.6 contains the observations and comparisons between this stress test and the one done on 2015-11-08, lastly section 4.3.7 reveals the issues that were found with combox by virtue of doing the stress tests.
+In mid November the ComboxDirMonitor was drastically modified to make it use the file Lock shared the instances of NodeDirMonitor; my hunch was that this change in ComboxDirMonitor directly affected the performance of combox and therefore the results that were got from stress testing on 2015-11-08 would no longer be valid.
+Stress testing was again done on 2016-01-16;

+https://git.ricketyspace.net/combox/commit/?id=5aa1ba0c1dcad62931ba27bb66bf115233086d6c the results of this stress test are in sections 4.3.1 to 4.3.4, section 4.3.5 gives information about the tools used for stress testing, section 4.3.6 contains the observations and comparisons between this stress test and the one done on 2015-11-08, lastly section 4.3.7 reveals the issues that were found with combox by virtue of doing the stress tests.